 Parting stop – A narrow moulding, either integral or applied, that holds a sash or panel in position in a frame.

-Perimeter grille – Same as surround grille; a grille with a perimeter frame.
+Perimeter grille – A grille with a perimeter frame.
+Also known as a surround grille.

-Picture window – Large, non-operating window.
-It is usually longer than it is wide to provide a panoramic view.
+Picture window – A large, non-operating window that is usually longer than it is wide and provides a panoramic view.

 Pivot window – A unit with a sash that swings open or shut by revolving on pivots at either side of the sash or at top and bottom.